jiantony/terraform-workspace-rbac/README.md

                    |
 feature004         x-----------------------------------------------------------------------------------------------
 ```
-- feature001 : Update the lamda function to print date and time with goodmorning
+- feature001 : Update the lambda function to print date and time with goodmorning

 - feature002 : Add SNS Topic